Call Today to Get Started With Your Visa!

 Examples of Eligible Children

-Children in the following circumstances are deemed eligible for the IR2 visa:
+Children in the following circumstances are deemed eligible for this visa:

 • Adopted children who are under the age of 18 at the time of their adoption and who have lived with their adopted U.S. citizen parent for at least two years;